About Me+

 And so I hold out hope that we will eventually adopt ways to live peacefully and sustainably on this planet.
 Amid news of ecological breakdown, climate change, political turmoil, refugee crises, pandemics, economic insecurity and war, I am encouraged that simple practices such as mindfulness, meditation and new ways of handling conflict can change the way we speak and listen to one another and to the Earth.
 With practices like these we can learn to be happier and kinder; we can gradually transform the pain within us; and we may stop chasing that which we don’t need, leaving more for those in need.

-Some of the roots of my conflict and facilitation work
+Inspirations for my conflict and facilitation work